aisingapore/PeekingDuck/docs/source/include/data_type.rst

 .. |btm_midpoint_def| replace:: A list of tuples each representing the :math:`(x, y)` coordinate of the bottom middle of a bounding box for use in zone analytics.
-The order of corresponds to :term:`bboxes`.
+The order corresponds to :term:`bboxes`.

 .. |count_def| replace:: An integer representing the number of counted objects.